fau-masters-collected-works-cgarbin/datasheet-for-dataset-template/datasheet-for-dataset-template.md

 ## Collection process

+_\[T\]he answers to questions here may provide information that allow others to reconstruct the dataset without access to it._

 ### How was the data associated with each instance acquired?

 _Was the data directly observable (e.g., raw text, movie ratings), reported by subjects (e.g.,